RyanDaDeng/laravel-api-module-generator/readme.md

 ## DESCRIPTION

-This is an initial version, I will keep adding new features in in the following days.

 A simple laravel api module service generator to provide you with a clean and lightweight code structure.

 It's just simple and NO other third party helper code.